brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 Requirements
 ============

-The extension in version |version| supports TYPO3 v10 LTS and TYPO3 v11 LTS.
+The extension in version |version| supports TYPO3 v10 LTS, TYPO3 v11 LTS and
+TYPO3 v12.
 Use version 1.1 for compatibility with TYPO3 v9 LTS.

 Why should you use this extension?